 Returned Volunteers are not eligible for unemployment benefits.
 The Department of Labor has ruled that individuals enrolled in the Peace Corps are Volunteers who perform services under terms and conditions that do not rise to the legal relationship of employer and employee and, therefore, are not considered in employment covered under Title II of the Emergency Jobs and Unemployment Assistance Act of 1974, Public Law 93-567.88, Stat.
 1845.

 The SF-50 is a "Notification of Personnel Action," and serves as a permanent record of a federal employee's promotions, pay-grade increases, or other administrative matters.
 As a Peace Corps Volunteer, you were not a federal employee and therefore do not have an SF-50.
 You can submit your description of service as a performance appraisal.
-If you need a copy, complete a request form [PDF] and email it to [email protected]
+If you need a copy, log in to the RPCV Portal and submit your request.

 Generally, returned Volunteers must have successfully completed a full tour of Peace Corps service to receive this eligibility.
 Country directors may choose to issue this certification to a Volunteer who, for reasons beyond his or her control, does not complete service, but who has satisfactorily served for a sufficient duration (normally at least 12 months) to demonstrate the capability to serve a full term.
 Volunteers who resign from Peace Corps service are not eligible for noncompetitive appointment regardless of how long they served.